 Ok – so you’ve purchased your entry ticket, what next?
-Thrive Festival is unique – if you want to guarantee a space in a class you can pre-book in advance all the sessions you want to attend.
+Only some of our classes need to be booked, these are out boutique fitness experiences and studios.
+If you want to guarantee a space in our boutique fitness experiences and studios we would advise you pre-book your place.
 If you would rather book on the day you can do this at the venue too!
-To make life easy for you we have organised your first session!
-This is the Signature Stage – an audience with Gemma Atkinson on Saturday and Dr Hazel Wallace on Sunday.
-Each ticket guarantees entry to the Signature Stage.
-If you have booked a morning or afternoon program you can participate in a maximum of 4 sessions.
-A detailed timetable is available under the drop down menu 'Timetables' When you receive your tickets via email, each ticket will contain a unique Access Code, that allows each ticket to book their own specific sessions.Please note that this can only be done 24hrs after buying your ticket Full details and links on how to book your sessions will be contained on your ticket and the email confirmation.
+Everything else on the schedule is open to attend including our live cookery demonstrations and Thrive Talks.
+A detailed timetable will be available under the drop down menu 'Timetables' When you receive your tickets via email, each ticket will contain a unique Access Code, that allows each ticket to book their own specific sessions.Please note that this can only be done 24hrs after buying your ticket Full details and links on how to book your sessions will be contained on your ticket and the email confirmation.

 Each class/demonstration/talk is approx 45 minutes in length.
 This will give you plenty of time to get to and from the sessions you have booked!

 Yes, there is.
 You can find full information on parking at the following link : http://www.theccd.ie/parking and you may pre-book your parking online Although The CCD is so centrally located we would advise customers to arrive by public transport

 9How can I get to the venue (CCD)?